Scan Science and Technology

 26 27 28 29 30 31 32 33 34 35 36 37 38 Number of Words (Maximum 7,500): 5,735 (words) + 2 (Tables)*250 + 5 (Figures)*250 = 7,485 39 40 41 42 43 44 45 46 Abstract 1 The paper presents an investigation on park-and-ride (P&R) access station choices of cross-2 regional commuter in the Greater Toronto and Hamilton Area (GTHA).
 Data from a household 3 travel survey conducted in 2006 in the GTHA is used for empirical investigation.
 The household 4 travel survey data is supplemented by data from transit service operators regarding P&R station 5 locations, parking lot capacities, parking costs, surrounding land use, and station amenities.
 6 Three groups of park-and-ride users are defined herein: individuals who have only local transit 7 (TTC Subway) stations within a reasonable reach, individuals with only regional transit (GO 8 Rail) stations within reach, and individuals who have both GO Rail and TTC Subway stations 9 within reach.
 Different model structures and specifications are tested and three discrete choice 10 models are estimated.
 Empirical models reveal that access distance and the relative station 11 direction (toward the work place) are the primary factors affecting transit station choice for park-12 and-ride options.
 However, between station distance and relative station direction, commuters 13 are more sensitive to changes in station access distance than to changes in the relative station 14 direction from their households.
 In addition, the empirical models reveal that local transit park-15 and-ride users are less sensitive to access distance than regional transit park-and-ride users.
 The 16 results of this investigation can be useful in future transit station design projects in order to 17 attract more commuters to use park-and-ride.

-Bart Van Arem – 2nd expert on this subject based on the ideXlab platform
+Bart Van Arem – One of the best experts on this subject based on the ideXlab platform.

 Stated Choice Experiment on Mode Choice in an Era of Free-Floating Carsharing and Shared Autonomous Vehicles: Raw DataTransportation Research Board 96th Annual Meeting, 2017Co-Authors: Konstanze Winter, Oded Cats, Karel Martens, Bart Van AremAbstract: